corybrunson/ordr/tasks.md

   - `supplement()`: Ordinate new variables measured for the original subjects.
   - `reconstruct()`: Approximate the original data table by multiplying the matrix factors and invoking any transformations remembered by the ordination object; uses `get_factor()`.
 May encode the formula in the method or as a formula object in the bibble (e.g. in case some ordination methods have dropped parameters).
 - Allows additional attributes to be augmented to the matrix factors as tibble attributes (`"annot_u"` and `"annot_v"`) using adapted **dplyr** verbs.
+- Has methods to estimate projections of scores on loadings or vice-versa.

 ## verbs